 Ann Hancock, Executive Director and Co-Founder

-Ann co-founded the Climate Protection Campaign in 2001.
+Ann co-founded the Center for Climate Protection in 2001.
 With over 25 years in community leadership, education and fundraising, she has been a sustainability planner for the County of Marin, commentator for TomPaine.com, human sexuality instructor at Humboldt State University, and real estate broker.
 She has a Masters in Public Health Administration and Planning from the University of California, Berkeley.

-Barry began working with the Campaign in 2005.
+Barry began working with the Center in 2005.
 Prior to this, Barry directed a nonprofit in the Sierras and built the organization from total resources of less than $8000 to $2.1 million in less than seven years.
 He was also director of a nonprofit promoting organic agriculture in Nepal and was Peace Corps volunteer in the Philippines.
 He has an M.A. in International Public Administration.

 Woody Hastings, Renewable Energy Implementation Manager